Opodo

-Opodo is a Spanish-owned online travel agency which offers deals in regular and charter flights, low-cost airlines, hotels, cruises, car rental, dynamic packages, holiday packages and travel insurance.
+Opodo is a Spanish-owned online travel agency which offers deals in regular and charter flights, low-cost airlines, hotels, car rental, dynamic packages, holiday packages and travel insurance.
 It is a pan-European enterprise, founded by a consortium of European airlines, including British Airways, Air France, Alitalia, Iberia, KLM, Lufthansa, Aer Lingus, Austrian Airlines and Finnair.
 The travel technology provider Amadeus owned 99.4% of the company until 2011, when it was taken over by eDreams ODIGEO.

 Opodo operates out of fourteen European countries with headquarters in Madrid.
 It operates Opodo-branded sites in Germany, the United Kingdom, France, Spain, Portugal, Italy, Austria, Belgium, Poland and Switzerland, as well as Travellink-branded sites in Sweden, Norway, Denmark, and Finland.
 It also operates several other French travel websites.

 History

-Opodo was conceptualised, designed and developed by a core team at Sapient London in 2000.
+Opodo was designed and developed by Sapient in London in 2000.
 It launched its first site in Germany in November 2001, its UK site in January 2002, its French site in April 2002 and its Italian site in January 2006.
 Giovanni Bisignani, former CEO of Alitalia and present CEO of IATA (International Air Transport Association) was Opodo's first CEO.
 Nicolas De Santis former CMO of web currency beenz.com and president of strategy consultancy and incubator CorporateVision.io was Opodo's first director of marketing, sales and strategy.
 In 2002, David P. Scowsill was appointed as Opodo's CEO, replacing interim CEO Simon Tucker.

-Prior to founding of Opodo, Orbitz was negotiating with European air carriers, trying to get a deal with them, but they were hesitant to participate in a company where the majority was owned by US carriers.
+Prior to the founding of Opodo, Orbitz was negotiating with European air carriers, trying to get a deal with them, but the airlines were hesitant to work with a company majority-owned by US carriers.

-In 2004, the company was bought by Amadeus for 62 million euros.
+In 2004, Opodo was bought by Amadeus for 62 million euros.

-Since 2011, Opodo is part of the largest online travel company in Europe, eDreams ODIGEO.
+Since 2011, Opodo has been part of the largest online travel company in Europe, eDreams ODIGEO.

 Products and services

 Opodo Prime

 Opodo Prime has been named the leading online travel agent subscription service in the UK.
 Launched in 2017, it was dubbed the ‘Netflix of travel’ due to its subscription-based pricing model.

 The Opodo Prime subscription offers additional discounts on all flights as well as up to 50% off on over two million accommodation options.

-Membership to Opodo Prime costs £59.99 a year, and subscribers are reported to save an average of £215 for a week's holiday including flights and accommodation.
+Membership to Opodo Prime costs £69.99 a year, and subscribers are reported to save an average of £215 for a week's holiday including flights and accommodation.
 Opodo Prime discounts can be used for up to 9 people on the same booking, across both flights and hotels.